openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

    When the *Status* is *Bound*, the bucket is ready.

 ### Gathering information from Object Bucket
-1. Click on Object Bucket *obc-default-oadp-bucket*
+1. Click on Object Bucket *obc-default-oadp-bucket* and select YAML view

-   This Object Bucket is an S3 storage provided by OpenShift Data Foundation with local endpoint at
    ![](obc-default-oadp-bucket.png)
    Take note of the following information which may differ from the guide:
     - `.spec.endpoint.bucketName`.
 Seen in my screenshot as `oadp-bucket-c21e8d02-4d0b-4d19-a295-cecbf247f51f`